ursatile/mwnet/506-shows-and-tour-dates.md

 ### Mapping Composite Keys with EF Core

-Some of our entities - `Artist`, `Venue`, `TicketType` -- use a GUID as a key.
+Some of our entities - `Artist`, `Venue` -- use a GUID as a key.
 This is a completely meaningless identifier, sometimes known as a **synthetic key** -- all that matters is that it's unique.

 > If you've read on the internet that GUIDs make bad keys because they're slow to insert: yes, that's technically correct.
 Sometimes.
 >